muhammadsikandarhayat/Lung-Colon-Cancer-Prediction/Readme.md

 ## Usage

 1. Start both backend and frontend servers
-2. Open `http://localhost:3000` in your browser
+2. Open `http://localhost:5173` in your browser
 3. Select cancer type (lung or colon)
-4. Choose a specific model or "All Models" for comparison
+4. Choose a specific model
 5. Upload a medical image
 6. Click "Predict Cancer" to get results
 7. View detailed prediction(s) with confidence scores and probability breakdowns